About Associació Esquitx

 Tailored sessions for children, families, and adults

 For adults and family groups, the sessions are adapted to focus more on therapeutic support and stress reduction.
-During the 2023–2024 academic year, pilot sessions were carried out to evaluate and refine the intervention.

 Tailored sessions for children, families, and adults

 For adults and family groups, the sessions are adapted to focus more on therapeutic support and stress reduction.
-During the 2023–2024 academic year, pilot sessions were carried out to evaluate and refine the intervention.

 Collaboration with Broomx

 Broomx participated in the project as a technology partner, supplying the projection system and supporting the initiative by organising a working group with health and social centers already using immersive technology in their interventions.
+These sessions focused on sharing practical cases, exchanging experiences, and defining indicators to help record and evaluate results.